nicklalone/IGME-689---Assembly_6502/03 - Playfields and Asymmetry/01 - Playfields.md

 So let's think about this image again:
 ![](/images/resolution.png)

-We messed with this a little because of last week where we literally set up our frame and started making 3 pixel high lines and made a gentle rainbow.
+We messed with this a little because of last week where we literally set up our frame and started making 3 scanlines and made a gentle rainbow.
 This is all background and so we will be moving from background to playfield in this lesson.
 # <a id="background"></a>Background
 The background dictates the color of certain things.
 For example.
 Consider how colors in the 2600 work.
 We know that it can display a total of 128 colors and they can be displayed at the same time but below each other or in each individual scanline.